Team-3303A/3303A-2023-2024/README.md

 ## General Info
 Hello we meet around 6pm on tuesday, friday, and sunday *note we may meet on other days if the situation calls for it. read this if you dont know how to use github. https://docs.github.com/en/get-started/quickstart/hello-world.
+Start with GitHub flow and read the rest if you want.

 Use this repository to store documentation, cad files, code, and anything usefull about the robot.